-- 5. The financial statements referred to above are fairly presented in conformity with US GAAP and include all disclosures necessary for such fair presentation.
-In that connection, we specifically confirm that: - a.
-The School District's accounting policies, and the practices and methods followed in applying them, are appropriate and are as disclosed in the financial statements. - b.
-There have been no changes during the period audited in the School District's accounting policies and practices. - c.
-All material transactions have been recorded in the accounting records and are reflected in the financial statements and the schedule of expenditures of federal awards
+6) The financial statements referred to above are fairly presented in conformity with US GAAP and include all disclosures necessary for such fair presentation.
+In that connection, we specifically confirm that

-- 6. Significant assumptions we used in making accounting estimates, including those measured at fair value, are reasonable. - 7.
-The following, where they exist, have been appropriately disclosed to you and accounted for and/or disclosed in the financial statements in accordance with the requirements of US GAAP: - a.
-The identity of all related parties and related party relationships and transactions including revenues, expenditures/expenses, loans, transfers, leasing arrangements, and guarantees, and amounts receivable from or payable to related parties. - b.
-Guarantees, whether written or oral, under which the District is contingently liable, if any. - c.
-The effects of all known actual, possible, pending or threatened litigation, claims, and assessments. - d.
-The identity of the School District's related parties and all the related party relationships and transactions of which we are aware. - 8.
-We have evaluated events subsequent to the date of the financial statements through the date of this letter, and no such events have occurred which would require adjustment or disclosure in the financial statements.
-No events, including instances of noncompliance, have occurred subsequent to the balance sheet date and through the date of this letter that would require adjustment to or disclosure in the aforementioned financial statements or in the schedule of findings and questioned costs. - 9.
-The effects of uncorrected misstatements are immaterial, both individually and in the aggregate, to the financial statements as a whole for each opinion unit.
+- a) The School District's accounting policies, and the practices and methods followed in applying them, are appropriate and are as disclosed in the financial statements. - b) There have been no changes during the period audited in the School District's accounting policies and practices. - c) All material transactions have been recorded in the accounting records and are reflected in the financial statements and the schedule of expenditures of federal awards. - 7) Significant assumptions we used in making accounting estimates, including those measured at fair value, are reasonable. - 8) The following, where they exist, have been appropriately disclosed to you and accounted for and/or disclosed in the financial statements in accordance with the requirements of US GAAP: - a) The identity of all related parties and related party relationships and transactions including revenues, expenditures/expenses, loans, transfers, leasing arrangements, and guarantees, and amounts receivable from or payable to related parties. - b) Guarantees, whether written or oral, under which the District is contingently liable, if any. - c) The effects of all known actual or possible litigation, claims, and assessments that should be considered when preparing the financial statements. - 9) We have evaluated events subsequent to the date of the financial statements through the date of this letter, and no such events have occurred which would require adjustment or disclosure in the financial statements.
+No events, including instances of noncompliance, have occurred subsequent to the balance sheet date and through the date of this letter that would require adjustment to or disclosure in the aforementioned financial statements or in the schedule of findings and questioned costs. - 10) The effects of uncorrected misstatements are immaterial, both individually and in the aggregate, to the financial statements as a whole for each opinion unit.
 A list of the uncorrected misstatements is attached to the representation letter.
 In addition, you have proposed adjusting journal entries that have been posted to the School District's accounts.
-We are in agreement with the adjusting journal entries you have proposed, and they have been posted to the School District's accounts. - 10.
-The School District has disclosed a contingency note to describe the effects of COVID-19 on the School District's finances and operations.
-Given the level of uncertainty, management cannot reasonably estimate the actual impact on the School District's future financial position at this time.
-The management of the School District does not believe that the effects of COVID-19 will affect the School District's ability to operate as a going concern.
+We are in agreement with the adjusting journal entries you have proposed, and they have been posted to the School District's accounts.